Quetiapine (By mouth)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, breast cancer, diabetes, underactive thyroid, or a history of seizures or neuroleptic malignant syndrome (NMS).
-Tell your doctor if you have any kind of blood vessel or heart problems, including low or high blood pressure, heart failure, heart rhythm problems (QT prolongation, slow heartbeat), high cholesterol, or a history of heart attack or stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breast cancer, dementia, diabetes, thyroid problems, eye or vision problems (including increased pressure in the eye), an enlarged prostate, trouble urinating, constipation, or a history of seizures, or neuroleptic malignant syndrome (NMS).
+Tell your doctor if you have any kind of blood vessel or heart problems, including low or high blood pressure, heart failure, heart rhythm problems (including QT prolongation, slow heartbeat), high cholesterol, or a history of heart attack or stroke.

 - This medicine may cause the following problems:

 - Neuroleptic malignant syndrome (a nerve and muscle problem)

 - High blood sugar, cholesterol, or triglyceride levels